 Described as the “cultural cradle of Canada,” Winnipeg offers a variety of arts, culture, sports, recreation and entertainment to satisfy every taste.
 It’s a creative, four-season city that celebrates its rich culture through many historic sites, exhibits, attractions and yearly festivals.
 There are opportunities year round to get swept up in the excitement at Winnipeg’s many festivals.
 Whether kicking back outdoors to live folk music at the Winnipeg Folk Festival or watching cutting-edge theatre at the Winnipeg Fringe Festival, there are plenty of ways to discover something new.
 Winnipeg’s dynamic festivals highlight live music, theatre, multicultural eats and more.

 From the architecturally distinctive Exchange District to the joie de vivre of Winnipeg’s French Quarter, to the heart of our past at The Forks, Winnipeg is a striking blend of old and new, traditional and avant-garde - a cultural oasis without pretension.
-There are plenty of things to do and see - great shopping, spectacular attractions, exciting casinos, vibrant nightlife, and serene parks and nature walks.
+Take advantage of our great shopping, spectacular attractions, exciting casinos, vibrant nightlife, and serene parks and nature walks.

-Winnipeg is home to great array of universities, such as the University of Winnipeg, the University of Manitoba, Red River College and St. Boniface College.
+Winnipeg is home to a great array of universities, including the University of Winnipeg, the University of Manitoba, Red River College and Universite de Saint Boniface.

 Winnipeg has a tremendous amount of recreation, sports and entertainment for a city of its size.
 Our city has 40 soccer (football) pitches, 26 golf courses, 24 curling rinks, 30 indoor hockey arenas, casinos, a race track, professional teams in hockey, football and baseball, and world-renowned performing arts.